-We offer four year-long certificate programs in which participants develop
+We offer five year-long certificate programs in which participants develop

 - Certificate I: Sheridan Teaching Seminar - Reflective Teaching